yulingtianxia/TBActionSheet/README.md

 @end
 ```

-There is also an example project for `TBActionSheet` and `TBAlertController`.
+There is also an example project for `TBActionSheet`.

+## Author

+yulingtianxia, yulingtianxia@gmail.com

 ## License

-The MIT License.
+TBActionSheet is available under the MIT license.
+See the LICENSE file for more info.